 As the markets for our subscriptions grow, as new competitors introduce new products or services that compete with ours, or as we enter into new international markets, we may be unable to attract new customers at the same price or based on the same pricing model as we have historically used.
 Regardless of pricing model used, large customers may demand higher price discounts than in the past.
-As a result, we may be required to reduce our prices, offer shorter contract durations or offer alternative pricing models, which could adversely affect our revenue, gross margin, profitability, financial position, and cash flow.
+As a result, we may be required to reduce our prices, offer shorter contract durations or offer alternative pricing models, any of which could adversely affect our business.

-We have limited experience with respect to determining the optimal prices for subscriptions for our C3 AI Suite and C3 AI Applications.
-In the past, we have been able to increase our prices for our C3 AI Suite and C3 AI Applications but we may choose not to introduce or be unsuccessful in implementing future price increases.
+We have limited experience with respect to determining the optimal prices for subscriptions for our C3 AI Software.
+In the past, we have been able to increase our prices for our C3 AI Software but we may choose not to introduce or be unsuccessful in implementing future price increases.
 Our competitors may introduce new products that compete with ours or reduce their prices, or we may be unable to attract new customers or retain existing customers based on our historical subscription and pricing models.
 Given our limited operating history and limited experience with our historical subscription and pricing models, we may not be able to accurately predict customer renewal or retention rates.
 As a result, we may be required or choose to reduce our prices or change our pricing model, which could harm our business, results of operations, and financial condition.